isomerpages/moe-sls/_student-user-guide/Discover/About Self Study Resources (Enhanced).md

 1. You can sort Resources in Class Groups to find them easily.

 2. On the Resource tab in the Class Group, select a category from the dropdown menu.
-Click **Apply**.
+Click <b>Apply</b>.
-3. Click **Sort By** and you can now sort the Resources according to modified date, date added or title.
+3. Click <b>Sort By</b> and you can now sort the Resources according to modified date, date added or title.

 </p><h3>About My Drive</h3>
 <hr>